scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 ..
 [1] LA-UR-16-23717

 .. class:: abstract

+   Many physical processes are modeled by unspecified functions.
-   We describe our use of the Python ecosystem of scientific software to develop and explore techniques for estimating unknown functions and our uncertainty about them.
-Many physical processes can be represented by functions with known general behavior which however we cannot specify precisely.
-The `F_UNCLE` project develops theory and code for understanding the uncertainty about such functions given the constraints of both laws governing the function's behavior and experimental data.
-Here, we present a procedure for determining both the most likely function to represent a physical process as well as understanding how this function is constrained by the given experimental data.
-An example application of this process is given for estimating the equation of state for the products-of-combustion of a high explosive.
-Simulated data are compared to reduced order models for two different experiments and the best estimate for the equation of state is given as well as information about how informative each experiment is in determining the best equation of state model.
+   Here, we describe work on the `F_UNCLE` project which uses the Python ecosystem of scientific software to develop and explore techniques for estimating such unknown functions and our uncertainty about them.
+The work provides ideas for quantifying uncertainty about functions given the constraints of both laws governing the function's behavior and experimental data.
+As an example, we investigate pressure as a function of volume for the gases produced by detonating an imaginary explosive.
+We estimate both a *best* pressure function and how well a collection of experiments constrains uncertainty about the function.

 .. class:: keywords

-   uncertainty quantification, Bayesian inference, convex optimization, reproducible research, function estimation, equation of state
+   python, uncertainty quantification, Bayesian inference, convex optimization, reproducible research, function estimation, equation of state, inverse problems

 Introduction
 ============